 The Osmo Mobile will provide up to four and a half hours of continuous use.More Details on Amazon

 FeiyuTech SPG Plus

-The FeiyuTech SPG Plus three-axis, handheld gimbal lets you rotate your phone in any direction while keeping it recording in either horizontal or vertical mode.
-The sliding arm mechanism keeps your iPhone balanced at all times.
+The FeiyuTech SPG Plus three-axis lets you rotate your phone in any direction while keeping it recording in either horizontal or vertical mode.
+The sliding arm mechanism keeps your smartphone balanced at all times.
 Features include a dual handle; 100 degree rolling, 320 degree tilting, and unlimited panning with single-tap control; intelligent face tracking; and time-lapse shooting.